Francis Quinn

-Francis Anthony Quinn (September 11, 1921 – March 21, 2019) was an American Roman Catholic prelate who served as the Bishop of the Diocese of Sacramento from 1980 to 1993.
+Francis Anthony Quinn (September 11, 1921 – March 21, 2019) was an American Roman Catholic prelate who served as the bishop of the Diocese of Sacramento in California from 1980 to 1993.
+After his retirement, Quinn ministered for several years to Native American communities in the Southwestern United States.

-Background
+Early life

+Francis Quinn was born on September 11, 1921, in Los Angeles, California, to Frank Quinn and Anne Chierici.
+At age 14, he entered St. Joseph’s Seminary in Mountain View, California.
+He then entered St. Patrick's Seminary in Menlo Park, California.
+He was awarded a Bachelor's Degree spent four post-graduate years of theology studies.

+Priesthood

-Born in Los Angeles, California, he graduated from St. Joseph’s Seminary and was ordained a priest for the Archdiocese of San Francisco on June 15, 1946.
-He earned an MA in education from the Catholic University of America, Washington, D.C., in 1947 and an Ed.D. from the University of California, Berkeley, in 1962.
+Quinn was ordained a priest for the Archdiocese of San Francisco on June 15, 1946 by Archbishop John Joseph Mitty in San Francisco.
+A few months after his ordination, the archdiocese sent Quinn to Washington, D.C. to attend the Catholic University of America.
+He earned an Master of Arts degree in education in 1947.

-Quinn was a teacher at Serra High School, San Mateo, and a counselor at Sacred Heart Cathedral Preparatory, San Francisco, before becoming an assistant superintendent of schools for the Archdiocese of San Francisco in 1955.
-He was editor for the San Francisco Monitor in 1962 and was appointed pastor of St. Gabriel’s Church in 1970.
+After returning to San Francisco, the archdiocese assigned him to the faculty of Serra High School, in San Mateo, California.
+He was transferred in 1950 to Sacred Heart Cathedral Preparatory in San Francisco.
+Quinn was named as an assistant superintendent of schools for the archdioceses in 1955.
+He received a Doctor of Education degree from the University of California, Berkeley, in 1962.He was appointed editor for the San Francisco Monitor in 1962.
+In 1970, Quinn was named pastor of St. Gabriel Parish in San Francisco, his first pastoral position.
+He became president of the priests senate in 1973.

-Bishop
+Auxiliary Bishop of San Francisco

-Under Pope Paul VI, Quinn was consecrated an auxiliary bishop of San Francisco on June 29, 1978, and installed as the seventh bishop of the Diocese of Sacramento on December 18, 1979.
+Pope Paul VI on April 24, 1978, appointed Quinn as titular bishop of Numana and as an auxiliary bishop of San Francisco.
+He was consecrated on June 28, 1978, by Archbishop John Raphael Quinn at the Cathedral of Saint Mary of the Assumption in San Francisco.

+Bishop of Sacramento

+On December 18, 1979, Pope John Paul II appointed Quinn as bishop of Sacramento.

 From 1980-1992, seven new parishes, several missions, two elementary schools, and one high school were established.
 He oversaw a 10-year pastoral plan for the diocese as well as a spiritual renewal program, reorganized the deanery structure, initiated a diocesan pastoral council, and celebrated the hundredth anniversary of the diocese.

 Quinn inspired and encouraged women to lead in parish governance, educational, liturgical, financial and social ministries.
 He also activated lay individuals to continue their formation and assume leadership roles in various groups and movements.
 He supported the launch of an AIDS hospice and he protested the death penalty on the steps of the Capitol and at prison gates.
 He also spoke up regarding nuclear disarmament, immigration policies, and many foreign issues.

-Bishop Quinn High School in Palo Cedro, California, is named in his honor, but closed in 2008 from low enrollment.